LeventSoykan/youtube_playlist_download/README.md

-Python code to download playlist from youtube.
+Python code to download playlist from youtube using pytube package.